BeckSM64/Minimal-Middleware/README.md

     - subscribe_raw

 ## Fetch Content
-You can also easily integrate the project into your project if you're using CMake
+You can also easily integrate the library into your project if you're using CMake
 ```bash
 include(FetchContent)
 FetchContent_Declare(